kevinmatthes/contributing/CONTRIBUTING.md

 ### Indentation

 Indentation is processed by **four spaces** per level.
-In case some situations should require real tab characters, i. e. `\t`, the tab character shall be assumed to evaluate as a sequence of four spaces.
+In case some situations should require real tab characters, this is `\t`, the tab character shall be assumed to evaluate as a sequence of four spaces.

 After type names, the next lexeme must start at the next tab stop.
 Hence, after